barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 ```

 ## File Lists
-I use naming conventions to differentiate files with slightly different structure that needed to be modifed to combine them into a single data table.
+I use naming conventions to differentiate files with slightly different structure that need to be modifed in order to combine them into a single data table.
 Then I use regex to collect files of similar type into file lists.
 I use lapply to perform read.table on all of the files and put the resulting data frames in a list.
 Each list of data frames is named by year and actions are performed on their columns en masse.

 For example, with the EL data that was in .csv format we find that '80 contained a duplicate CDS_CODE column that needed to be removed.
 Notice that I remove that column before renaming all of the columns and combining the data frames into one data table with [rbindlist](https://www.rdocumentation.org/packages/data.table/versions/1.11.8/topics/rbindlist) from the data.table package.